Pascal-Lohscheidt/build-ai/docs/src/app/docs/what-is-streaming/page.md

 nextjs:
   metadata:
     title: What is Streaming in AI Development
-    description: Understanding how streaming works in AI and how Sunken Trove optimizes streaming
+    description: Understanding how streaming works in AI and how build-ai optimizes streaming
 ---

 ## Understanding Streaming